 For women in eastern DRC, sexual violence is not confined to battlefields.
 It has become woven into the fabric of daily survival.

 After M23 forces ordered the dismantling of displacement camps around Goma in February 2025, hundreds of thousands of people were forced to leave.
-Women who had been living in camps—inadequate as they were—suddenly found themselves sheltering in host families’ homes, community centers, churches, or makeshift structures in school courtyards.
+Women who had been living in camps, inadequate as they were, suddenly found themselves sheltering in host families’ homes, community centers, churches, or makeshift structures in school courtyards.

 François Calas, head of MSF’s program in North Kivu, described what his teams encounter: “We receive many women who have been abused in or near host families’ homes or community centers where they are staying.
 Very often, they are coerced into sexual acts in exchange for accommodation.
 Wherever they are, they don’t seem to be safe anywhere.”

 This is the invisible violence of displacement.
-A woman fleeing armed conflict arrives at what should be safety—a family taking in displaced people, a community shelter—and finds herself facing a choice: submit to sexual coercion or become homeless with her children.
+A woman fleeing armed conflict arrives at what should be safety, a family taking in displaced people, a community shelter, and finds herself facing a choice: submit to sexual coercion or become homeless with her children.

 Nasha’s story captures this impossible reality.
-After fleeing Masisi territory and living in Rusayo displacement camp, she was forced out when camps were dismantled.
+After fleeing Masisi territory and living in Rusayo displacement camp, she was forced out when the camps were dismantled.
 She built a shelter in a school courtyard.
 Armed men broke in one evening.
 They raped her.
 When her husband tried to protect her, they killed him in front of their eight children.

 There is no safe space.
 Not in camps.
 Not in host communities.
 Not in fields where women search for firewood or work to grow food.
 Not on roads.
 Not in churches.